 Since the term “Lead” is used in many ways, I’ll limit the scope of this article to digital marketing, and define a lead as a consumer who has filled out a web form requesting to be contacted about goods or services.
 A lead can be a consumer requesting contact by a salesperson, an email newsletter subscriber, or someone downloading marketing content in exchange for their contact information.
 These are also known as internet leads or web leads.
 In this context, lead generation refers to the process of encouraging individuals to submit their contact info in the form of a lead and lead acquisition refers to the process of acquiring leads from your various lead generation sources.

 Diving deeper, lead generation is about buying media and converting web traffic into a lead.
 If you buy search traffic on Google with the goal of convincing those site visitors to submit a form on your site, you are generating leads.
+And if you’re buying leads for your specific industry or career, for example, buying real estate leads for agents, you’re getting targeted leads that are more likely to earn you a sale.
 Lead generation covers the entire process of buying media, targeting users, and optimizing the landing page.
 This is a distinct business practice that involves specialized roles like display media buyers, affiliate marketing managers and “Conversion Rate Optimization” (CRO) specialists.

 Lead acquisition is about what happens after a lead is generated on a form.
 It covers the process of capturing, filtering, enhancing and delivering leads to your various systems.
 This includes, but isn’t limited to, the practice of purchasing leads from 3rd party lead vendors.
 For example, if you buy a mortgage lead from LendingTree, you acquire the lead.
 LendingTree is the company that generated the lead.
 The goal is to make sure the highest quality leads from any source make it into the appropriate conversion process, while blocking those that don’t meet your criteria.